simagix/keyhole/USERSGUIDE.md

 *Keyhole* can be used as a load testing tool on top of the collecting stats functions.
 To load test a standalone server, simply execute it with the `--uri` flag.
 Along the way, *keyhole* also collect server status as described in *Monitoring* section and prints summaries at the end of a run.

 ```
-keyhole --uri mongodb://user:password@localhost:27017?authSource=admin \
+keyhole --uri mongodb://user:password@localhost:27017/?authSource=admin \
     --file template.json
 ```

 The above command by default spawns 20 connections and generates 600 transactions per second (TPS) for 5 minutes.
 You can change the number of connections by including the `--conn` flag, the TPS from `--tps` flag, and duration from `--duration` flag.

 Load test a replica or a sharded cluster, the connecting behavior works the same way as in monitoring mode.
+Note that under load test mode, *keyhole* ignores the target database in the connection string.
+The reason is at the end of run *keyhole* will clean up data and thus it always run against the `_KEYHOLE_88800.keyhole` collection.

 ### Design
 There are different stages in a *keyhole* load test run, and they are as following